waveyl/CDDA-Kenan-Modpack-Chinese/Kenan-Structured-Modpack/Cataclysm-DDA-Touhou-Mod/README.md

 * Auras.
 Sakuya and Udongein have "aura" type abilities, each granting different passive effects as long as they're active, and can be toggled ON or OFF by casting specific spells.
 * Spell growth.
 All character spells and spell effects now scale proportionally to their main skills, instead of spell level.
 * Blood thirst.
 Remi now has to consume blood (or human flesh, with less effectiveness) in any shape or form, in order to keep the thirst at bay.
-* Immortality (for Mokou).
-She resurrects after dying, immediately restoring her body.
+* Immortality.
+Mokou resurrects after dying, immediately restoring her body.
 She can die as many times as she wants, but there's a soft cap relative to how many times she has died in a period of time, plus a small-ish pain debuff that stacks, to discourage savescumming.
 * Wings.
 Aya, Remi and Utsuho can now "fly" (read: hover) over over ledges and open spaces, consuming stamina until they're tired enough.
 This is done by activating a mutation (View/active mutations key).
 * Youkai form toggle.
 Kaenbyou and Remi can now switch between their human and youkai forms, each having different effects.
 This is done by activating a mutation (View/active mutations key).